 Construction defects are a deficiency in construction or flaws in the materials that are utilized during construction that depreciates a property.
 Construction defect claims are extremely involved cases that entail a skilled and experienced construction defect lawyer with a substantial background in all sections of the construction industry.
-If you receive a notice of a construction defect, it is particularly crucial to get in touch with a construction lawyer that specializes in construction defect defenses as quickly as you can.
+If you receive a notice of a construction defect, it is particularly crucial to get in touch with a construction lawyer that excels in construction defect defenses as quickly as you can.

 In our experience as Orlando construction defect lawyers, several of the more familiar claims of construction defect include issues such as: